sscardapane/reprodl2021/README.md

 ## Instructions

-1. Add to the train.py script a line to save your model once it is trained.
+1. Add to the `train.py` script a line to save your model once it is trained.

 ```python
 torch.save(trainer.model.state_dict(), "model.pth")
 ```

-In this way we can load the learned parameters and use to evaluate on our data.
+In this way we can load the learned parameters and use them to evaluate the model on new data.

-**Note:** We need to move all the scripts/folders/data (e.g. model.pth file) to the folder "serve".
+**Note:** We need to move all the scripts/folders/data (e.g., `model.pth`) to the folder "serve".

 &nbsp;

-2. Then we create an instance of the model copy pasting the class AudioNet from train.py script to a new file named model.py.
+2. Then we create an instance of the model by copy-pasting the class `AudioNet` from `train.py` to a new file named `model.py`.

 > :speech_balloon: This step is not mandatory, but allows you to make things more orderly for possible future changes.

 &nbsp;

-3. Create handler class in a handler.py script.
+3. Create a handler class in a `handler.py` script.
 This is the core of this tool.
   Basically here we define a class with 4 main functions:
-  - initialize: here we instancaite and load the pre-trained model.
+    - `initialize`: here we instantiate and load the pre-trained model.
 Moreover we can set other case-specific settings;
-  - preprocess: this function receive the data and then preprocess them before to feed to the net;
+    - `preprocess`: this function receives the data and then preprocess them before feeding them to the net;
-  - inference: where the model extracts the prediction;
+    - `inference`: where the model extracts the prediction;
-  - postprocess: some final postprocessing operations, like mapping the index of the class to corresponding class name.
+    - `postprocess`: some final postprocessing operations, like mapping the index of the class to the corresponding class name.

 &nbsp;

-4. In the same file (handler.py) define a function named "handle" that instanciate the previous class and use it.
+4. In the same file (`handler.py`) define a function named `handle` that instanciates the previous class and uses it.

 ```python
 _service = MyHandler()